lfenergyarchitecturemodel/.github/SUPPORT.md

 ## How to report a security vulnerability

-If you think you've found a potential vulnerability in this project, please email XXX to responsibly disclose it.
+If you think you've found a potential vulnerability in this project, please email archimate-wg@lists.lfenergy.org to responsibly disclose it.

 ## Contributing a fix